Sharpness of Minima in Deep Matrix Factorization: Overparameterized Deep Matrix Factorization

 \section{Overparameterized Deep Matrix Factorization}

 We now consider the general deep matrix factorization problem.
-In this section, we prove our main result, which is closed-form expression for the maximum eigenvalue of the Hessian for any global minimum to the objective (\ref{oop}).
+In this section, we prove our main result, which is a closed-form expression for the maximum eigenvalue of the Hessian for any global minimum to the objective (\ref{oop}).

-\begin{theorem} If $\bm{w}^* \in \Omega$ then
+\begin{theorem} If $\mathbf{w}^* \in \Omega$ then

-where $\bm{A}_k = \prod_{i = k+1}^L \bm{W}_i^*$ and $\bm{B}_k = \prod_{i = 1}^{k-1} \bm{W}_i^*$. \end{theorem} The proof appears in Appendix \ref{appendix:deepmatrixfactorization}.
-Note that the deep overparameterized scalar factorization is a special case of deep matrix factorization where both $\bm{B}_i^\top \bm{B}_i$ and $\bm{A}_i \bm{A}_i^\top$ reduce to scalars.
-In that special case, we recover Theorem~\ref{theorem:warmupdeepoverparameterizedscalarfactorization}.
+where $\mathbf{A}_k = \prod_{i = k+1}^L \mathbf{W}_i^*$ and $\mathbf{B}_k = \prod_{i = 1}^{k-1} \mathbf{W}_i^*$. \end{theorem} The proof appears in Appendix \ref{appendix:deepmatrixfactorization}.
+Note that the deep overparameterized scalar factorization is a special case of deep matrix factorization where both $\mathbf{B}_i^\top \mathbf{B}_i$ and $\mathbf{A}_i \mathbf{A}_i^\top$ reduce to scalars.
+In that special case, we have Corollary~\ref{theorem:warmupdeepoverparameterizedscalarfactorization} below.
 Another corollary of Theorem~\ref{theorem:deepmatrixfactorization} is the maximum Hessian eigenvalue for the classical (depth-$2$) matrix factorization problem.
 This result may be of independent interest as the expression simplifies considerably. \begin{corollary} Consider the following objective function